Steel Beam Size Calculator

 Section Properties

-The section properties displayed by the above table including cross sectional area (A), polar moment of inertia (J), moment of area (Iz, Iy), section modulus and warping constant (Iw).
+The section properties displayed above including cross sectional area (A), polar moment of inertia (J), moment of area (Iz, Iy), section modulus and warping constant (Iw).
 These results are extremely important when considering structural steel for your beam and column designs.
 They are the properties that control the amount and type of force a steel member can take.

 Need to Design a Structure?